maggicone/remWOL-moonlight/guide/DNS + port forwarding guide/README.md

 ### Installation

-Download and install the patched version of Moonlight for your OS from the [Releases](link) page.
+Download and install the patched version of remWOL-Moonlight for your OS from the [Releases](https://github.com/maggicone/remWOL-moonlight/releases/) page.

 ### Configuration